landingGAI/WWW25/README.md

-# WWW25
+# CIKM24
-Tutorial for WWW'25
+Github Pages for CIKM 2024 Tutorial on Landing GAI in Industrial Recsys

+## Contact
+daxu5180 at gmail dot com